Mattias-08/Restaurant-booking/TESTING.md

 By implementing responsive design principles, we ensure that users have a seamless and enjoyable experience, no matter how they access our site.

-Videos to display it would be good but there is not enough time for that sadly.
+Not enough to display videos of responsiveness but they are all responsive to different screensizes

 ### Browser Compatibility